 Trust Us: These Chic Makeup Trends Will Be Everywhere This Season

-A model wearing a '90s makeup look
+A model wearing a '90s makeup look and a model wearing bold green and blue eyeshadow

 (Image credit: Nadia Ryder; Dress, Ninety Percent; Earrings, Sonia Petroff; Top, Samanta Virginio)

 The start of a new season can only mean one thing: lots of new makeup trends for us to unpack.
-Spring saw the arrival of fresh base products and "glowtouring" galore, but what's in store for us now that summer is on the horizon?
+Spring saw the arrival of fresh base products and "glowtouring" galore, but what's in store for us now that summer is here?
 As a beauty editor, it's my job to separate the wheat from the chaff, so I spend a lot of my time picking apart trending makeup looks to decide which ones are really worth talking about.
 I don't know about you, but I feel like there's a buzz in the air this season as more and more of us get comfortable experimenting with new colours, textures and finishes.
 From frosted eyeshadow at this year's Met Gala to Pat McGrath's now-iconic glass skin look for Maison Margiela's 2024 Paris Haute Couture show, my fingertips are practically tingling with excitement at the thought of trying these looks out for myself.

 However, as these fresh makeup trends begin to take off, I find myself stuck on where to begin when it comes to re-creating them at home.
 Luckily for me, I had the pleasure of speaking to Chanel makeup artist Anna Payne about the summer makeup trends that we're truly backing this season, and I was quick to scribble down all of her tips and tricks straight from the makeup chair.